Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Experiment Results

 \subsection{Attack Performance and Analysis}

-The results in Table~\ref{tab:result_gcn}, Table~\ref {tab:result_sage}, and Table~\ref{tab:result_gin} illustrate the effectiveness of Fed-Listing across all datasets and partitioning strategies when using GCN, SAGE, and GIN as a local client model, respectively.
-For example, in Table~\ref{tab:result_gcn} on GCN models, our attack method generally achieves the lowest MD and JS-divergence, as well as the highest cosine similarity, compared to both random guessing and Decaf.
+The results in Table~\ref{tab:result_gcn} illustrate the effectiveness of Fed-Listing across all datasets and partitioning strategies, on real and synthetically generated auxiliary data, when using GCN as a local client model.
+Our attack method generally achieves the lowest MD and JS-divergence, as well as the highest CS, compared to both random guessing and Decaf.
 Specifically, under the equal proportion setting, our Fed-Listing performs nearly perfectly, with JS-divergence as 0.000 and CS exceeding 0.985 on the Citeseer dataset.
 Non-i.i.d. scenarios highlight the clear superiority of our approach against the two baselines (Random and Decaf) in GCN.
-For example, in the challenging One-class missing and One-class dominant scenario, where clients hold highly skewed data distribution, our Fed-Listing maintains best performance (e.g., Cosine Similarity of 0.971 and JS divergence of 0.002 on the Cora dataset), while Decaf and random guessing show a significant decline.
-Similar performance of our Fed-Listing method can be observed on GraphSage and GIN models.
+For example, in the challenging One-class missing and One-class dominant scenario, where clients hold highly skewed data distributions, our Fed-Listing maintains the best performance (e.g., CS of 0.971 and JS-divergence of 0.002 on the Cora dataset), while Decaf and random guessing show a significant decline.
+Similar performance of our Fed-Listing method can be observed on GraphSage and GIN models (shown in the Supplementary material).
 However, for non-i.i.d. cases, the performance gap is narrow, and Decaf sometimes overtakes on specific metrics.
 Notably, Decaf exhibits moderate success in some balanced settings but struggles significantly in highly skewed distributions, particularly evident on Amazon Computers, where its CS drops drastically.
+Additionally, on synthetically generated auxiliary data, our method outperforms both baselines in the random-split scenario across all datasets and generally performs better in non-i.i.d. cases (One-class missing and Single-class only) on Citeseer and Amazon Computers.
+The best results occur in the one-class dominant setting on PubMed, with MD, JS-divergence, and CS of 0.546, 0.017, and 0.861, respectively.
+However, performance still lags behind real auxiliary data, likely because feature vectors and edge densities are generated randomly without any optimization.

 \textbf{Remark.} The performance of EC-LDA is displayed for reference in the tables.
 As expected, the active attack EC-LDA, due to its stronger attack assumption that purposely manipulates the model parameters during FL training, allows the malicious server to deceive the local client into revealing more information in the next training round.
 Therefore, the EC-LDA attack can achieve a nearly perfect LDI attack result, yet it comes with the vulnerability of easy detection and the cost of training accuracy for GNN tasks.